learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 You will be building an `Artist` class, a `Song` class, and an `MP3Importer` class.
 At the top level, you can think about what we'll be doing in 3 steps:

-1. The MP3 Importer will parse all the filenames in the `db/mp3s` folder and send the filenames to the Song class
+1. The Artist class will be responsible for either creating the artist (if the artist doesn't exist in our program yet) or finding the instance of that artist (if the artist does exist).
 2. The Song class will be responsible for creating songs given each filename and sending the artist's name (a string) to the Artist class
-3. The Artist class will be responsible for either creating the artist (if the artist doesn't exist in our program yet) or finding the instance of that artist (if the artist does exist).
+3. The MP3 Importer will parse all the filenames in the `db/mp3s` folder and send the filenames to the Song class

 Thinking about it this way will get us started.
 Let's take a deeper look.

-###`MP3Importer` class
-Let's start with the MP3 Importer.
-Build an `MP3Importer` class that parses a directory of files and sends the filenames to a song class to create a library of music with artists that are unique.
-To do this, you'll need two methods: `MP3Importer#files` and `MP3Importer#import`.
-Your `MP3Importer` class should also have a `path` attribute that gets set on initialization.

-You should write code that responds to `MP3Importer.new('./db/mp3s').import`.
-Google around for how to get a list of files in a directory!
-Make sure you only get `.mp3` files.

-Since we have to send the filenames to the `Song` class, we'll end up calling the following code in the `#import` method: `Song.new_by_filename(some_filename)`.
-This will send us to the `Song` class, specifically `Song.new_by_filename`.

 ###`Song` class

+Let's start with the song class.

+Note: As you're working through the tests, you may notice that you'll need the Artist class to be working to some extent to pass all the Song class tests.
+You'll need to jump around and build up both class at the same time.

+#### `Song.all`

+The song class should know about all saved songs.
+The best place to store them is in a class variable `@@all` (you must name it `@@all` for the purpose of the test).
+The `.all` method should return this array.

+#### `#save`

+This method will take a new song and add it to the `@@all` array.
+We also want to make sure that the return value of this method is equal to the song we just saved.

+#### `Song.find_by_artist`

+This method should take one input (an artist object) and return an array of all songs that belong to that artist obejct.

 #### `Song.new_by_filename`
 This method will do four things: